napatzzz/203-fe/README.md

 Web Application chat for team managements

 # Function each member
-- Create Branch for team in branch [041]
+- Create Branch for team in branch and Delete branch [041]
-- Create team chat in branch and description [013]
+- Create team chat in branch and description and Delete team chat [013]
-- Create annoutments message in team chat [036]
+- Create annoutments message in team chat and remove annoutments message [036]
 - Function Send Messages and Search messages from history and delete messages [027]

 # daily-work